 6.1.5.2 it meets its obligations under this Service Description, regardless of any potential constraints which might be imposed by the definition of MDDM Normal Working Hours.

-7. SVA Metering SYSTEM BALANCING SERVICES REGISTER
+7. SVA Metering SYSTEM REGISTER

-7.1.1 The SVAA shall be responsible for the creation and maintenance of the SVA Metering System Balancing Services Register.
-The SVA Metering System Balancing Services Register is a register of SVA Metering System Numbers and the Secondary and / or Additional BM Unit to which they have been allocated for purposes of providing BM or Replacement Reserve Services.
+7.1.1 The SVAA shall be responsible for the creation and maintenance of the SVA Metering System Register.
+The SVA Metering System Register is a register of SVA Metering System Numbers and the Secondary and / or Additional BM Unit to which they have been allocated for the purposes of providing BM or Replacement Reserve Services.

+7.1.1A The SVA Metering System Register shall also contain SVA Metering System Numbers provided by the NETSO for the purposes of providing Non BM ABSVD.
+Such SVA Metering System Numbers will not be associated with a BM Unit.

-7.1.2 MSID Pair Allocation data will be provided to the SVAA by Suppliers and VLP as defined in the SVA Data Catalogue.
+7.1.2 MSID Pair Allocation data will be provided to the SVAA by Suppliers, VLPs and the NETSO as defined in the SVA Data Catalogue.
 If the file received cannot be processed the SVAA shall send a notification informing the sender.

-7.1.3 The SVAA will validate the MSID Pair Allocation data it receives prior to recording that data on the SVA Metering System Balancing Services Register
+7.1.3 The SVAA will validate the MSID Pair Allocation data it receives prior to recording that data on the SVA Metering System Register

-7.1.4 Where the MSID Pair is already allocated to a BM Unit that offers Balancing Services, the SVAA shall, subject to validation, confirm the most recent allocation and notify the previous SVA Metering System Balancing Service Register registrant of such loss.
+7.1.4 Where a MSID Pair submitted by a Supplier or a VLP is already allocated to a BM Unit that offers Balancing Services, the SVAA shall, subject to validation, confirm the most recent allocation and notify the previous SVA Metering System Balancing Service Register registrant of such loss.

-7.1.5 The SVAA shall provide functionality to allow a Supplier or VLP to retrospectively correct a MSID Pair Allocation error, and that where correction of the identified error ensures that the future accuracy of Settlement.
+7.1.5 The SVAA shall provide functionality to allow a Supplier, VLP or the NETSO to retrospectively correct a MSID Pair Allocation error, and that where correction of the identified error ensures that the future accuracy of Settlement.

 7.1.6 When the SVAA validates and confirms a MSID Pair Allocation it shall procure and record MSID Standing Data by either manual enquiry of SMRS data or another source as agreed by the BSC Panel.

-7.1.7 The SVAA will further validate MSID Pair Notifications to be allocated to Secondary BM Units against MSID Standing Data procured from the relevant SMRS.
+7.1.7 The SVAA will further validate MSID Pair Notifications against MSID Standing Data procured from the relevant SMRS.
 MSID Pair data will be validated to ensure that the data is compliant with MSID Pair specifications.

 7.1.8 The SVAA shall provide functionality to facilitate the resolution of Disputed MSID Pair Allocations.

-7.1.9 Where as part of an MSID Pair allocation, an MSID is to be associated with a Secondary BM Unit, the SVAA shall notify the appointed HHDA.
-Where the appointed HHDA rejects such notification, the SVAA shall use reasonable endeavours to resolve the, including revising the SVA Metering System Balancing Services Register and informing BSCCo as necessary
+7.1.9 For each SVA Metering System Number in the SVA Metering System Balancing , the SVAA shall request that the appointed HHDA submits Metering System Half Hourly Metered Data for the period that such the related MSID Pair is effective.
+Where the appointed HHDA rejects such request, the SVAA shall use reasonable endeavours to resolve the issue, including revising the SVA Metering System Register and informing BSCCo as necessary

-7.1.10 SVAA shall ensure that the allocation data contained with the SVA Metering System Balancing Services Register is available for each Settlement Run for each Settlement day.
+7.1.10 SVAA shall ensure that the allocation data contained with the SVA Metering System Register is available for each Settlement Run for each Settlement day.

 8. Appendices